alexandre-lelain/components-extra/README.md

 }
 ```

-And voilà! you're all set :)
+And voilà! you're all set and ready to create your website's interface.

 ## Customization